 Ideally, the external of the XC bike helmet should have an in-mold construction of a polycarbonate shell.
 Additionally, better still if the manufacturer makes sure all-round protection for the entirety of your head.

-The Expanded Polystyrene or the EPS foam material on the inside is the best way to begin when it comes to internals of a helmet.
+The Expanded Polystyrene or the EPS foam material on the inside is the best way to begin when it comes to the internals of a helmet.
 The inner paddings are way better if they are detachable and hence, washable.
-There are some manufacturers who provide for a sanitization process before they ship their liners with antibacterial and antimicrobial components.
+There are some manufacturers who provide a sanitization process before they ship their liners with antibacterial and antimicrobial components.
 The X-static liners, therefore, prove to be the best.
 They keep your skin better and the helmet odorless.

 this part is one of the trickiest in the case of an XC discipline and that is why the ideal situation would be just enough vents for temperature regulation but not too much of empty spaces.
 The rough terrain in the woods is not going to be easy and you would rather have your helmet cover your head more than 60%.